Gagan Chandra Biswas: Early life

-Gagan Chandra Biswas was born in 1850 in the village of Madhavpur near Krishnanagar in Nadia district in an aristocratic Mahishya family to Pandit Srimanta Biswas and Nanibala Debi.
+Gagan Chandra Biswas was born in 1850 in the village of Madhabpur near Krishnanagar in Nadia district in an aristocratic Mahishya family to Pandit Srimanta Biswas and Nanibala Debi.
 His father was a great scholar in Sanskrit, Arabic and Persian.
 Gagan Chandra was the only son of his father.
 He was the son of a very prominent Mahishya Zamindar family of Nadia district of Bengal.
 Their family was one of the few families titled by the Nawab of Bengal.
 The Nawab bestowed upon them the title of "Biswas".
 Gagan Chandra displayed extraordinary academic talent from childhood.
 In childhood, he got a scholarship from the village school, passed the entrance examination from Krishnanagar Government College, being the first in his class and subsequently received a scholarship.
 He passed the F.A. examination from Presidency College, Calcutta and studied engineering in the B. E. College in Shibpur.
 He was part of the first batch which graduated out of B. E. College.
 He was one of the most meritorious students of University of Calcutta of the time, securing second place in the engineering examination and became a great favorite of Professor Satcliffe of Presidency College.
 His classmate and close friend was Sir Rajendra Nath Mookherjee.